LSSTDESC/start_paper/{{cookiecutter.folder_name}}/main.rst

   This is the figure caption: above we have the LSST DESC logo, in PNG format.

 And then the text continues.
-Note that GitHub ignores the image sizing commands when presenting ``reST`` format documents; sphinx might not.
+Note that GitHub ignores the image sizing commands when presenting ```reStructuredText`` <http://docs.lsst.codes/en/latest/development/docs/rst_styleguide.html>`_ format documents; sphinx might not.

 Tables
 ======

-Tables can be fiddly in `reST`.
+Tables can be fiddly in `reStructuredText`.
 A good place to start is an online table generator like [this one](http://www.tablesgenerator.com/text_tables).
 Then, you'll need some patience.
 For more on table formatting, see `this cheatsheet <https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst>`_.

 +-------+-------+----------------+-----+
 |   A   |   B   |      C         |  D  |